Chapter 17 - It Will Never Be the Same Again

 Politicians and corporate CEOs on both sides of the aisle want to see their ‘business as usual” continue.
-They want to ensure the old model of capitalism continues to benefit shareholders rather than a new type of capitalism that benefits a much larger network of stakeholders.
+They want to ensure the old model of capitalism continued to benefit shareholders rather than a new type of capitalism that benefited a much larger network of stakeholders.

-As long as the corporate class is able to donate unlimited amounts of money to political candidates and campaigns, business as usual looks to continue with the wealthy and the powerful on both sides of the aisle pulling the cultural purse strings.
+As long as the corporate class was able to donate unlimited amounts of money to political candidates and campaigns, business as usual looked to continue with the wealthy and the powerful on both sides of the aisle pulling the cultural purse strings.

 White Minority vs. Multicultural Majority

-Underneath the wealth battle is the core creative tension that has existed since America’s founding.
+Underneath the wealth battle was the core creative tension that has existed since America’s founding.
 Our founders had a profound distrust of the majority of their electorate.
-Many could not read and were susceptible to the next strong man stirring them up.
+In their time many could not read and were susceptible to the next strong man stirring them up.
 They worried that a mob of the majority could take control manipulated by the rich and powerful.